CaterinaBi/CaterinaBi/README.md

-- 👋 Hi, I’m @CaterinaBi
+- 👋 Hi, I’m @CaterinaBi.
 - 👀 I’m interested in theoretical linguistics, language documentation, NLP and more generally AI.
 - 🌱 I’m currently learning to code in Python for AI.
 - 💞️ I’m looking to collaborate on small projects related to the field of linguistics.
-- 📫 How to reach me: catherine bonan at gmail dot com
+- 📫 How to reach me: catherine bonan at gmail dot com.

 <!---
 CaterinaBi/CaterinaBi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.